Usbac/wolff/docs/en/faq.md

 **What are the dependencies of the framework?**

-One objective of Wolff is to avoid things like dependency hell or external libraries, the last is not strictly bad, it's just a decision of keeping all of the core functionality in one single module easy to modify, that's why the only dependency of a Wolff project is the framework itself (besides PHPUnit which is used only for the tests).
+One objective of Wolff is to avoid things like dependency hell or external libraries, the last is not strictly bad, it's just a decision of keeping all of the core functionality in one single module easy to modify, that's why the only dependency of a Wolff project is the framework itself (besides PHPUnit but it's used only for the tests).

-**What are the recommended permissions for Wolff?**
+**What are the recommended file permissions for Wolff?**

 The recommended permissions are 0755 for folders and 0655 for PHP source files.
 For your safety, PHP files should be editable by the owner and readable by a group.